 ATTAINS is undergoing a redesign of the database and data entry user interface.
 Changes in the database structure resulted in new tools, or web services, to access the data.
 New Integrated Report submissions are being reviewed and approved through the new ATTAINS system.
 In addition, migration of historical data to the new system is almost complete.

-Web services may be used to access the water quality assessment decisions in the new ATTAINS system, including new Integrated Report submissions and any historical data that have been migrated to the new ATTAINS.
+For more detailed data, ATTAINS web services may be used to access the water quality assessment decisions in the new ATTAINS system, including new Integrated Report submissions and any historical data that have been migrated to the new ATTAINS.

 The older data tools listed in the ATTAINS Data Archive access historical data but do not access the newer Integrated Report submissions.
+These older tools are deprecated and will likely be removed later this year.

 ATTAINS Web Services